WhoIsSethDaniel/mason-tool-installer.nvim/README.md

 ## Commands

-`:MasonToolsUpdate` - install tools and update already installed tools
+`:MasonToolsInstall` - only installs tools that are missing or at the incorrect version `:MasonToolsUpdate` - install missing tools and update already installed tools

 ## Suggestions / Complaints / Help